-Solutions that reduce vulnerabilities
+Solutions reducing vulnerabilities

 We’re partnering with the natural environment to reduce families’ vulnerabilities.
 For instance, passive ventilation will cool every home.
 Using the direction of the wind and sun orientation, homes are positioned to work with nature rather than against it.

 Skolnick is establishing four main objectives to help preserve nature in San Vicente:

 - Redirect and filter stormwater and existing water culverts

 The intentional use of greenspace and rainwater is helping residents stay safe and live greener lives.